Dstaikos/go-reloaded/README.md

 Text Completion & Auto-Correction Tool

-A Go project for smart text editing and formatting

 📖 Description

 This project is a text completion and correction tool written in Go.

 It takes an input text file, applies a series of automatic corrections and transformations, and writes the modified text into an output file.

-🔧 The purpose is to simulate a small-scale text editor capable of fixing grammar, formatting, and capitalization — automatically!
+The purpose is to simulate a small-scale text editor capable of fixing grammar, formatting, and capitalization — automatically!

-It’s part of a peer-reviewed (audited) project, where students correct each other’s work .

-🚀 How it works
+How it works

-You run your program like this:

-go run . input.txt output.txt
+You run your program like this:  go run . input.txt output.txt

 🗂️ The program will read the contents of input.txt, apply all transformation rules, and write the corrected version to output.txt.

-🧩 Features & Rules
+Features & Rules

 🔢 Number Conversions